New to Office 365? Microsoft has a great guide to administering apps like Robin

 This app will be installed for your entire organization, so you will need a global administrator to complete this step.
 If you'd like to understand more about why a Global Admin is needed, Microsoft has an explanation for this requirement.
 We've also prepared a primer for Enterprise Apps in Azure.

-- Navigate to the Settings tab within Robin's web dashboard.
+- Navigate to the Manage tab within Robin's web dashboard.

 - Select the Integrations tab, and click "Connect" Office 365.

 - This will start the OAuth flow to connect to your account and install the app.
 The window will prompt you to enter account credentials or show you a list of your Microsoft Accounts.
 Since this will be an app for your entire domain, you will need to use a global administrator account to complete this step.

 If you see the screen below after pressing "Accept", it means your account is not a Global Admin.
 You will need to log in using a different account or have your IT department temporarily change your user permissions until you've completed the installation.